 MMed (Surgery), FRCS (Edinburgh), FAMS

-Dr Koh strives to provide a customized treatment plan for each patient, which allows for better outcomes.
+Dr Koh strives to provide a customised treatment plan for each patient, which allows for better outcomes.
 He also honed his skills in proctology abRd in Geneva, bringing a more diverse touch to his practice.

 Dr Sharon Koh Zhiling